scarbrob/RGBPuzz/frontend/public/TERMS_OF_SERVICE.md

 ## 17. Dispute Resolution

 ### 17.1 Informal Resolution
-Before filing a claim, you agree to contact us to attempt informal resolution.
+Before filing a claim, you agree to contact us via GitHub issues (https://github.com/scarbrob/RGBPuzz/issues) to attempt informal resolution.

 ### 17.2 Arbitration
 Any disputes will be resolved through binding arbitration rather than in court, except you may assert claims in small claims court.